 Chancellor of FAST-NU

-Wasim Sajjad is a Pakistani conservative politician and lawyer who served as the acting President of Pakistan for two non-consecutive terms and as the Chairman of the Senate between 1988 and 1999.
+Wasim Sajjad is a politician and lawyer, who served as acting President of Pakistan for two non-consecutive terms, and also as Chairman of the Senate between 1988 and 1999.

-Born in Jalandhar, British India, Sajjad's father went on to serve on Supreme Court.
-Sajjad studied at the Army Burn Hall before moving to Lahore where he studied law at the Punjab University.
-As a Rhodes Scholar, he moved to Oxfordshire, where he received his Bachelor of Civil Law followed by a graduate degree in Jurisprudence from the Wadham College, Oxford in 1967.
+As a Rhodes Scholar, Mr. Wasim Sajjad received his Bachelor of Civil Law followed by a graduate degree in Jurisprudence from the Wadham College, Oxford in 1967.
 He was called to the Bar at the Inner Temple in 1968.
-On return to Pakistan, Sajjad was admitted as a lawyer in Pakistan and joined the Punjab Law College where he taught constitutional law between 1967 and 1977.
+On return to Pakistan, Sajjad was admitted as a lawyer in Pakistan.

-Sajjad was elected as to the Senate in 1985 as a member of the center-right Muslim League and served as the Minister for Law and Justice from September 1986 to December 1988, until December 1988 when he was elected as Chairman of the Senate where he remained until 1997.
+Sajjad was elected as to the Senate in 1985 and he served as Minister for Law and Justice from September 1986 to December 1988, until December 1988 when he was elected as Chairman of the Senate where he remained until 1997.
 During which he was elevated to the presidency twice during the general elections.
-In 1999, Sajjad joined a defecting group that supported General Musharraf's coup and became the Leader of the House in the Senate of Pakistan in 2003, remaining until his political retirement in 2008.
+Mr. Sajjad became the Leader of House in the Senate of Pakistan in 2003, remaining until his political retirement in 2008.
 After retiring from the politics, he has been serving as chancellor of the National University.

 Wasim Sajjad honoured; Rhodes Trust portrait